 - Add beer, bring to boil, reduce heat so that mixture just simmers, close the lid and cook for about 45-60 minutes until everything is soft and cooked well.
 It may be even just half an hour, depending on your stove.

 - Taste for seasoning while the stew is cooking and add more spices as needed.
-I added a tablespoon of organic chicken stock powder when I made this stew.
+Note: I added a tablespoon of organic chicken stock powder when I made this stew.

 - If there’s not enough liquid, add some water.